 I came to Kathmandu when I was eight years old.
 My village is Chyangba, a beautiful village surrounded by many evergreen forests and wonderful mountains.
 My village is gradually developing, thanks to the hard work and enthusiasm of the late Mr. Wongchu Sherpa.
 I really appreciate him for all he has done.
 I think everyone should visit Chyangba Village to see the natural beauties and the great work done by Wongchu Sherpa.

-This is my first blog post for the small but mighty Musa Masala, and I’m eager to tell you a little bit about Sherpa women and given you insight into traditional Sherpa fashion.
+This is my first blog post for the small but mighty Musa Masala, and I’m eager to tell you a little bit about Sherpa women and give you insight into traditional Sherpa fashion.

 Sherpa, from Shar “east” and Pa “people,” are an ethnic group from the most mountainous region of Nepal, high in the Himalayas.
-Sherpa people are renowned in the international climbing and mountaineering community for their strength, expertise and experience at high altitude.
+Globally, in the climbing and mountaineering communities, Sherpa people are known for and relied on for their strength, skills and experience at all altitudes, including extremely high up.

 Without Sherpa guides, porters and the Khumbu Ice doctors, most of the climbers would not be able to summit Mount Everest.
 Sherpas are the real backbone of any expedition.
 So, I feel honored to be a Sherpa and I appreciate my culture and my tradition very much.
 I am proud to tell you about both.